armedev/intercom-clone/README.md

 ### Contact

-- My portfolio: https://arme.dev \[you can use this to verify my frontend skills if you're unsure; FYI this was last updated two years ago\]
+- My portfolio: https://arme.dev \[you can use this to verify my frontend skills if you're unsure\]
 - Email: arbazcr77@gmail.com \[will love to hear back from you guys\]
 - github: https://github.com/armedev
 - linkedin: https://www.linkedin.com/in/abdul-hameed-armedev